Projects and Publications

 Article-Length Projects

-I am currently working on several article-length projects which focus on first-pandemic plague and disaster in Gildas' De excidio Britonum.
+I am currently working on several article-length projects which focus on disaster and climate change in Gildas' De excidio Britonum and on whether study of past climate change can help policymakers address the current climate crisis.